zgompert/bgc-hm/README.md

 # bgchm R package

-This is an R package for Bayesian analyses of population genomic data from hybrid zones, including Bayesian genomic cline analysis, estimation of hybrid indexes and ancestry classes, some geographic cline analyses, and accessory plotting functions.
+This is an R package for Bayesian analyses of population genomic data from hybrid zones, including Bayesian genomic cline analysis, estimation of hybrid indexes and ancestry class proportions, some geographic cline analyses, and accessory plotting functions.
 This package using Hamiltonian Monte Carlo (HMC) for sampling posterior distributions, with HMC sampling implemented via [Stan](https://mc-stan.org).

+The user manual is available [here](bgchm.pdf)

 # Installation